Exploring Ireland and Europe

 International housesitting makes us sound like James Bond wannabees but it is a brilliant way to visit places you may never have been able to afford to, see historic sites, live in different cultures and enjoy some of the best food the world has to offer.

-We have been exploring Ireland, Northern Ireland, Oxfordshire, Warwickshire, London along with Cyprus, Spain, France, Malta, Turkey, France and Italy.
+We have been exploring Ireland, Northern Ireland, Oxfordshire, Warwickshire, London along with Cyprus, Spain, Netherlands, Malta, Turkey, France, Scotland, Wales, Egypt and Italy.
 We hope to spend many more years exploring Europe at our leisure.

 On XYUandBEYOND hubs and I explore the places we are privileged to live in.
 Having autoimmune issues and some mobility issues I’m not a hiker, camper or backpacker but I can send hubs up the mountain or legions of staircases to check out the views.